hubidu/heimdall-io/report-app/README.md

 - Check performance logs from puppeteer
 - Make labels smaller
 - report list: Hide expected/actual section by default
+- Open screenshots in new tab on click

 ## In Progress

+- Fix screenshot diff view
 - Test details: Should have an indication about the test status on other devices
-- Open screenshots in new tab on click

 ## Backlog V 2.0

+- Error View: Provide link to last error of same type on same device
+- Source Code: Show last git commit message
 - IDEA Use prefix title as filter for tests/navigation
 - IDEA Detect broken image links
 - IDEA Add forward/backward buttons to quickly navigate between screenshots